Anand-rahul/BroadcastServer/README.md

 ## Overview
  Project Link - https://roadmap.sh/projects/broadcast-server

 This project implements a WebSocket server using Spring Boot and Spring Shell.
-The server supports broadcasting messages to all connected clients and includes a Spring Shell CLI interface to manage and monitor the server.
+The server supports broadcasting messages to all connected clients and includes a Spring Shell CLI interface to monitor the server.

 ### Features
 - **WebSocket Server**: Handles multiple client connections and broadcasts messages to all connected clients.